 Our LOTE is French.
 Students learn French from Prep.
-In Grade 6 students have a semester of Indonesian and French.
-This is great preparation for secondary school when students will study both languages in Year 7 for a year.
-Heatherton Christian College primary students participate in weekly inter-school sports, in summer and winter.
+Heatherton Christian College primary students participate in regular inter-school sports, in summer and winter.
 Inter-school sports include football, soccer, netball, Newcomb and bat tennis.
 Summer sports include cricket, basketball and softball.
 We also participate in the annual district athletics and cross country events.
-Some of our students have really excelled in sport and continued on to zone, regional and state level.
+Some of our students have really excelled in sport and continued on to zone, regional and State level.
 We hold a major primary musical bi-annually.
-The standard of performance is breath taking.
+The standard of performance is breathtaking.
 From Grade 3 all students have the opportunity to have a free individual piano lesson.
-We also have a primary choir.
+We also have a primary Chapel choir.
 Highly academic students are extended and challenged through our ‘Live To Shine’ program.
 Our students participate in a wide variety of outdoor experiences including a primary camp and ski trip.

 Our Primary Information Handbook can be found HERE

 The programs of, and teaching in, a school must support and promote the principles and practice of Australian democracy, including a commitment to:

 - elected government